awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 In addition to the common options, specify the following options:
 + `--sql` \(required\) – A SQL statement to run on the DB cluster\.
+**Tip**
+ For MySQL\-compatible statements, don't include a semicolon at the end of the `--sql` parameter\.
+A trailing semicolon might cause a syntax error\.
 + `--transaction-id` \(optional\) – The identifier of a transaction that was started using the `begin-transaction` CLI command\.
 Specify the transaction ID of the transaction that you want to include the SQL statement in\.
 + `--parameter-set` \(optional\) – The parameter sets for the batch operation\.
 + `--database` \(optional\) – The name of the database\.